Lutzion/ESP8266_Artnet_DMX_DC/README.md

 Calling the web interface might create sequence errors, as the other functions stop for a short time!

-## Settings  Dimmer curves / dmx mapping
+## Settings  Dimmer curves / dmx mapping and more
 ![Settings!](./media/Settings.png "Settings page")

 - universe: universe for Art-Net / sACN.
 For both cases the first universe is 0.